 - 4 Tbsp cornstarch, or custard powder, if available

 - 6 Tbsp milk

 - Line a 9- x 13-inch baking pan with aluminum foil or parchment paper overhanging the the sides.
 Set aside.

-- For the base: In a medium microwave-safe bowl, heat the 2 ounces of chocolate chips in the microwave for 2-3 minutes at 50% power, stirring every 30 seconds, until almost melted.
+- For the base: In a medium microwave-safe bowl, heat the chocolate chips in the microwave for 2 to 3 minutes at 50% power, stirring every 30 seconds, until almost melted.
 Give it another stir until it's completely melted.

 - For the filling: In a large bowl, use a hand mixer to cream the butter.
 In a small bowl, mix the cornstarch, vanilla, and milk, then add to the creamed butter, beating well.
 Finally, beat in the powdered sugar until smooth.

 - Using a small offset spatula, spread the filling evenly over the chilled base.
-Chill for another 15-20 minutes.
+Chill for another 15 to 20 minutes.

-- For the topping: In a microwave safe bowl, place the 4 ounces chocolate chips and the butter and heat at 50% power for 2-3 minutes, stirring every 30 seconds until the chocolate is almost melted.
+- For the topping: In a microwave safe bowl, place the 4 ounces chocolate chips and the butter and heat at 50% power for 2 to 3 minutes, stirring every 30 seconds until the chocolate is almost melted.
 Continue stirring until the chocolate is completely melted.